 Integrating the proposed development into the existing settlement is essential, especially with a neighbourhood centre being a key land use that will serve the village as well as the new communities.
-Attractive, safe and convenient opportunities to cross the Al31 to Site 7a will therefore be important.
+Attractive, safe and convenient opportunities to cross the Al31 to Site 7a will therefore be important, as will connections across the Main Road and London Road corridor.